front180me/ulbi/README.md

 ## Overview

-This is a learning project based on Webpack and Typescript
+This is a learning project based on Webpack, React.JS and Typescript

+As there is a typescript in the project (`'ts-loader'`), no need to use Babel for `jsx` files.

 ## Folder Structure